helvete/brownlife/README.md

 There is a matrix of count of sins X count of days resolution is valid.
 The matrix constists of clickable squares.
 When clicked, the square changes its colour, meaning the resolution has been completed so far.

+Submitted data are stored in 'mockDB' a file, that simulates very simple database.
+Therefore make sure the user who runs the script is allowed to create files within a directory script resides in.

 TODO, TODO, TODO